Barcroft Boake (poet): Publication history

 No collection of Boake's works was published during his lifetime and there are no authoritative versions of several of his poems.
-Bulletin literary critic A. G. Stephens adopted the role of literary executor and edited Where the Dead Men Lie, and Other Poems, which was published by Angus & Robertson in 1897 as part of a series on Australian poets.
+Bulletin literary critic Alfred Stephens adopted the role of literary executor and edited Where the Dead Men Lie, and Other Poems, which was published by Angus & Robertson in 1897 as part of a series on Australian poets.
 The collection, which included a brief biography, was reprinted twice and reportedly sold over 2,000 copies.
 A second edition, also edited by Stephens, was published in 1913, with four additional poems included and some previous notes altered or removed.
 Clement Semmler published a brief biography of Boake in 1966, while later efforts include a semi-fictionalised biography by Hugh Capel published in 2002, and an expanded collection and biography by Bill Refshauge published in 2007.

 Stephens' role as Boake's editor and literary executor has been scrutinised by later writers.
 In the 1960s, Semmler alleged in Australian Literary Studies that Stephens had removed entire passages of Boake's original works and substituted his own verse.
 Semmler's conclusions were disputed in a response by Stephens' daughter Alison.
 Stephens also sold off some of Boake's papers – including manuscripts for published poems – as he experienced financial difficulties later in life, which are now considered lost.

 Boake wrote under the name "Surcingle" – a component of horse tack – until early 1892, only months before his death.
 Owing to his use of a pseudonym and an absence of original manuscripts, editors have faced attribution difficulties and a number of poems have been wrongly attributed to Boake in various publications.